 8. Southern Magnolia Tree

-southern magnolia tree
+southern magnolia tree with green balls

 Growing Season: Late Spring to Early Summer